danielpdaniel/phase-3-sinatra-react-project-frontend/README.md

-# Phase 3 Sinatra React Project Front End
+# Cover Lover - Phase 3 Sinatra React Project Front End

-This is the React frontend for my Phase 3 Project.
+This is the React frontend for my Phase 3 Project, Cover Lover!
 The project is a single page application centered on musical artists, their songs, and the covers they've done of other artist's songs.

 ## Installation